-A good place to start is by viewing the "Career Girls Website Tour" video on the Educators, Family & Mentors page.
+A good place to start is by viewing the "Career Girls Website Tour" video.
+It can be found on the Get Started page in the Educator Resources section.

 Career Girls Resources.
 Hundreds of free, downloadable resources are available for both students and educators, from lesson plans to inspirational mini-posters.